-- (i) The amount of pay for an employee travelling outside of ordinary hours will be their ordinary rate of pay. - (ii) The travelling time to be paid will be 12 maximum hours out of every 24 hours, or where a sleeping berth is provided by the employer for all night travel, a maximum of 8 hours out of every 24.
+- (i) The amount of pay for an employee travelling outside of ordinary hours will be their ordinary rate of pay. - (ii) The travelling time to be paid will be a maximum of 12 hours out of every 24 hours, or where a sleeping berth is provided by the employer for all night travel, a maximum of 8 hours out of every 24.